Microsoft/azure-docs.pt-pt/articles/security-center/security-center-recommendations.md

 ---
-title: Recomendações de segurança no Centro de segurança do Azure | Documentos da Microsoft
+title: Recomendações de segurança na central de segurança do Azure | Microsoft Docs
-description: Este documento explica-lhe como recomendações no Centro de segurança do Azure ajudar a proteger os seus recursos do Azure e mantenha-se em conformidade com as políticas de segurança.
+description: Este documento explica como as recomendações na central de segurança do Azure ajudam a proteger os recursos do Azure e a manter a conformidade com as políticas de segurança.
 services: security-center
 documentationcenter: na
 author: monhaber